lancekmyers/stu/README.md

 This is meant to be a simple bayesian modeling language, much like Stan.
 This is not meant to be a general PPL or for building sophisticated probabilistic deep learning models like Tensorflow Probability.

-While TFP and PyMc seem very nice, I always end up reaching for Stan (or brms) when I want to write out a model.
+While TFP and PyMc are very nice, I always end up reaching for Stan (or brms) when I want to write out a model.
 It doesn't have a dozen slightly different ways to specify a model, it avoids boilerplate and has all the features that I've needed.

-I absolutely adore Stan, but there are a few points that always frustrate me.
+I adore Stan, but there are a few points that always frustrate me.

     - Stan doesn't support the broadcasted arithmetic I've gotten so accustomed to from using numpy
     - Stan takes forever to compile models